jakimowb/enmapbox_testmigration2/doc/source/usr_section/application_tutorials/biomass_regression/practical.rst

 .. tip::

    For spectral images, metadata such as projection information may be missing.
 If this is the case, such information may be added to the output raster using the ``setMetaData`` command.
-See the imageMath tutorial for more information.
+See the imageMath manual for more information.

+.. todo add link to imagemath manual and/or cookbook

 .. image:: img/Slide15_ImageMathNDVI.PNG